-Ref# [0011XX01YY08] where XX=module #, YY = door # This schedule will determine when users with the Wait For Privilege option enabled will require a Privileged user to grant them access to the area.
+This schedule will determine when users with the Wait For Privilege option enabled will require a Privileged user to grant them access to the area.
 If the Second Card Schedule is active, the following will occur:

 The user with the Wait For Privilege card presents their card first.
 The LED on the card reader will flash slowly for 10 seconds.
 If during this time a Privileged card is used, the door will be unlocked.
 Only privileged cards are capable of allowing access to the system.
-If a non-privileged card is used, the door will not be unlocked and the event will be logged to the buffer.
+If a non-privileged card is used, the door will not be unlocked and a log will be made to the buffer.
 This feature is used for monitoring the access of users on the system.